mehulagg/gitlab/doc/user/group/saml_sso/scim_setup.md

 Changing the SAML or SCIM configuration or provider can cause the following cases:

-1. GitLab SAML and GitLab SCIM identity mismatch which should be the same
+1. SAML and SCIM identity mismatch which normally are the same on GitLab.com
-1. SCIM identity mismatch betwen GitLab.com and the new SCIM app identity
+1. SCIM identity mismatch between GitLab and the Identify Provider SCIM app

 For the first case where SAML and SCIM identity mismatch, you can first [verify user's SAML NameId matches the SCIM externalId](#how-do-i-verify-users-saml-nameid-matches-the-scim-externalid) and then [update or fix the mismatched SCIM externalId and SAML NameId](#update-or-fix-mismatched-scim-externalid-and-saml-nameid).